“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 2. The Tired and Overstressed Dog

 Patience and energy are finite resources, they do NOT last forever.
 Just like humans, if you have a long and stressful day at work, your “fuse” is much shorter and your tolerance with your family when you get home is much less.
 As a result, you are quick to argue or say something you would not normally say.
 This is no different with your dog.

 Stress and fatigue builds.
 Your dog may be able to tolerate certain stressors for a little while, but if they are tired from a busy day, interacting too much with strange people/dogs, being pet or held too much, etc., they may be more apt to react with a bite.
 Even the most well-mannered dog can react when tired and stressed.
 So don’t put your dog in compromising situations that overly stress them.
 Instead, advocate for your dog by controlling and limiting certain interactions, which will help to keep your dog and the public safe.

-A poorly trained dog, will not only ignore your commands when it’s most important, but they also lack the vital self confidence that they gain through proper training.
+A poorly trained dog, will not only ignore your commands when it’s most important, but they also lack the vital self-confidence that they gain through proper training.
 Good obedience training develops a language, a system of communication between dog and owner.
 This builds the dog’s confidence in their family, but also the dog’s confidence in themselves and the world around them.
-Use these Tips for Beginner Obedience Training to help you get started.
+Start with these Three Behavior Cues Every Dog Needs to Know.

 Keep these things in mind and share them with your friends and family…that’s the way we can ALL help to keep our dogs happy, healthy, and safe.